If you’re looking for the clothing version of this recipe with soap added, look here.

 Want to buy a detergent, here are some brands that are cloth diaper safe.

 **I’d like to make a note about the borax used in this recipe.
-A recent article by EWG cautions the use of borax for cleaning in the home noting that toddlers and young children face special risks from hand-to-mouth transfer of carpet or crack and crevice, dust or spray borax treatments.
+An article by EWG cautions the use of borax for cleaning in the home noting that toddlers and young children face special risks from hand-to-mouth transfer of carpet or crack and crevice, dust or spray borax treatments.
 I would recommend not using borax as a general home cleaner – any cleaner (aside from pure water) used for these purposes will leave a residue.
 I feel completely comfortable using the small amount in the detergent.
 It is not used on open surfaces and is washed out during the rinse cycle.

 You can read a bit more on this debate here – there are some great points of view in the comments.